TranscryptOrg/Transcrypt/README.rst

 - Seamless integration with the universe of high-quality web-oriented JavaScript libraries, rather than the desktop-oriented Python ones
 - Hierarchical URL based module system to prevent name conflicts
 - Simple relation between Python source and generated JavaScript code for easy debugging
+- Multi-level sourcemaps and optional annotation of target code with source file names and source line numbers
 - Compact downloads, kB's rather than MB's
 - Lightning fast JavaScript code, using memoization (call caching) to optionally bypass the prototype lookup chain
 - Operator overloading can be switched on and off locally to facilitate use for numerical math that's both readable and efficient